 Mosteller (1968) suggests that when comparing two contingency tables they should first be standardized so that they both have the same marginal distributions associated with the rows and columns.
-Take an 5×5 table.
+Take a 5×5 table.
 It can be standardized so that each element of the two marginal distributions is 1/5.
 This can be done by employing the Sinkhorn-Knopp (1967) algorithm, which iteratively scales each row and column.
+Standardization preserves the core pattern of association in a contingency table.
+For example, Tan, Kumar and Srivastava (2004) note that such standardization does not affect the odds ratios in a contingency table, a typical measure used to gauge the pattern of association between variables.